Coleraine see off Bangor City

 Coleraine kicked off their pre-season schedule in earnest with a convincing 3-1 over Bangor City at The Showgrounds.

-Goals from Eoin Bradley, James McLaughlin and Jamie McLaughlin sealed the win for the Bannsiders against the Welsh Premier League outfit.
+Goals from Eoin Bradley, James McLaughlin and Jamie McGonigle sealed the win for the Bannsiders against the Welsh Premier League outfit.

 The hosts edged in front on 27 minutes after some great work by new boy Josh Carson.
 His surging run created space for Bradley, who fired home from close range after being played in by the wide man.